Torram/magic-docs/docs/Client-Development/Components/Sets/UpdateSetsButton.md

-Component that updates the list of all sets in database, to add new sets.
+Component that updates the list of all sets in the database, to add new sets.

 ```tsx
 import React from 'react';